 Drexel has a warm and fuzzy history with therapy dogs.
 In the fall of 2014, Drexel made history with Jersey, an adopted Carolina blend, as the first university in the country whose recreation center hosted an on-site therapy dog year-round.
 Jersey quickly became a beloved employee adored by the entire Drexel community, but he unfortunately had to leave when his owner, former Drexel staff member Kathryn Formica, found new employment.

-Erato’s son Joseph Roche, a freshman entertainment and arts management major in the Westphal College of Arts & Design, wanted to help fill the therapy dog-shaped hole in the Drexel community.
+Joseph Roche, a freshman entertainment and arts management major in the Westphal College of Arts & Design who had been living with Erato, wanted to help fill the therapy dog-shaped hole in the Drexel community.
 It wasn’t hard to come up with a solution, considering his family dog, Chai, is a certified therapy dog.

 Chai wears blue and gold at an event for staff members of Drexel Athletics.